Let’s talk bibs.

 It’s not too far of a stretch to say we have a love affair with bibs.
 Maybe it’s the body-hug warmth they provide, maybe it’s all the handwarmers, thigh pockets and chest pouches that we find so handy.
 Maybe, and this is just a theory, it’s how they take us back to the days when Garanimals bibs were haute couture and the biggest worry in our life was how tall we could build that mud castle.

 Regardless, we’re batty for the bib, and we think you will be, too.
-Much like the binocular case, once you try a set of bibs in the field, you’ll wonder why you waited so long.
+Much like the binocular harness, once you try a set of bibs in the field, you’ll wonder why you waited so long.